Equality, inclusion, diversity and anti-racism (EIDAR) Policy

 We exist because data that tells us that perinatal mental illness is rising* and suicide is a leading cause of death for women who are pregnant and in the year after childbirth.
 That has to change.
 And the evidence shows us that it can through singing.[3]

 Our services are designed to meet the needs of perinatal women (which we define as women who are pregnant or have children aged 3 and under) and we also welcome women who are their allies.
-The presence of allies (such mothers of older children, aunts, grandmothers, sisters and friends) is a vital part of the support we offer to perinatal women and building a mutually beneficial community.
+The presence of allies such as mothers of older children, aunts, grandmothers, sisters and friends is a vital part of the support we offer to perinatal women within a mutually beneficial community.

 Ultimately, our approach to EIDAR is to listen to the women we serve and continue to adapt and change accordingly.
 We know that we wonât always get it right and we welcome feedback and reflections.